ka-raph/auto-routes-js/README.md

 // Set the router's settings (none are mandatory), see the "Configuration" section further below const settings = {
+    debug: false, // Setting this value to false will prevent Autoroutes to log anything, useful for production environments
     htmlFolder: 'src',
     appPath: 'http://localhost:5000'
 }